-When I get the sense that a client is carrying a heavy burden of family issues, unsaid words, built up negativity and unhealthy dynamics, I will invite a client to consider doing one or more sessions of this work.
-Due to the context in which it is practiced, a full 90-minute session, it is not something I can evoke spontaneously like I do with the other techniques I use.
+When I get the sense that a client is carrying a heavy burden of family issues, unsaid words, built up negativity and unhealthy dynamics, I will invite them to consider doing one or more Family Constellation sessions.

 Inspired by a combination of the dysfunctional family system from John Bradshaw’s 1988 book and television series, On the Family and Bert Hellinger’s family constellations, I developed a way to work with individuals on their family and ancestral issues.

 A family is a system and when one family member is out of balance, each of the other family members adapts, in their own way, in an effort to maintain the survival of the family as a cohesive unit, or broken vessel, as the case may be.
 The goal of family constellation work, as with any approach involving visualized or role-played dialogue with significant figures in our lives, is to bring out the unresolved material, the things that did not get expressed, or resolved and that we are still carrying with us.